 Don’t Include a Sales Pitch

 The holidays aren’t a time for over-the-top selling.
-A simple greeting and heartfelt message is enough to let clients know how much they mean to your business and to keep you top of mind the next time they need your product or service.
+A simple greeting and heartfelt message are enough to let clients know how much they mean to your business and to keep you top of mind the next time they need your product or service.
 Don’t muddy the message by trying to sell something in your happy holidays cards for business clients.

 Don’t Use Impersonal Holiday Greeting Messages